 I ran faster than I ever had in my life, thankful the charm to imbue strength into my legs hadn’t yet worn off.
 I didn’t stop until I was below deck on the ferry, and I didn’t relax until we were at least a mile offshore.

 When I could breathe again, I searched my bag for a vial of blue lillefot powder I had snatched off Ralston when he had held me close.
 It was a skill I had gleaned from Wren while I watched her train with Elise.
-Wren was my perfect twin sister who did nothing wrong in our father’s eyes.
+Wren was perfect and could do nothing wrong in our father’s eyes.
 It was unbelievably annoying, especially when our father hated my guts.

-I had never been prone to seasickness, but thinking about Axel Warrick’s judgmental eyes scanning me for anything he could find wrong made me feel like a witch’s cauldron, liable to bubble over at any minute.
-I was thankful when I heard the ship’s watch yell, “land ho!”
+I had never been prone to seasickness, but thinking about my father, Axel Warrick’s judgmental eyes scanning me for anything he could find wrong made me feel like a witch’s cauldron, liable to bubble over at any minute.
+I was thankful when I heard the ship’s watch yell, “Land ho!”